ori-moisis/graphics/ex5new/Readme.txt

                          an intersection with a ray occurs triangle.h             - A triangle
-Makefile			   - Compiles the program textures/			   - Textures for scenes
+Makefile			   - Compiles the program textures/			   - Textures folder meshes/			       - Meshes folder
 Readme.txt             - This file